borgmatic-collective/borgmatic/docs/how-to/monitor-your-backups.md

 configuration.
 The `states` defined in the configuration will determine which states will trigger the hook.
 The value defined in the configuration of each state is used to populate the data of the configured Zabbix item.
-If none are provided, it will use the default.
+If none are provided, it default to a lower-case string of the state.

 An example configuration is shown here with all the available options.